Google shipped OKF. Kage keeps it true.

 Kage Cloud

 Memory that follows you: your packets on every machine behind one private MCP link — verification stays client-side, so the cloud never sees your code.
+Gated on real demand; the waitlist is how we measure it.

-Team
+Team (managed)

 Coming soon